 - Avoid spraying the repellent anywhere near the mouth, so it can't be ingested.

-Oil of lemon eucalyptus is also known as P-menthane diol, or PMD, for short.
+- Oil of lemon eucalyptus is also known as P-menthane diol (PMD).
 PMD is a plant-based repellent that gives protection time similar to low concentrations of DEET products.
 It is not recommended for kids under 3 years old.

 Whatever repellent you choose, check the list of active ingredients to make sure that one of these effective chemicals is on the list, and follow the directions carefully.